Ichijyoma Mankitsu Gurashi!: Characters

+Meiko's younger sister who is a middle school student.
+While she comes across as being aloof towards Meiko, she actually deeply admires her older sister.

 Media

 Manga

 The series is written and illustrated by Kumako Hisama.
 It was originally released as a guest series in Houbunsha's Manga Time Kirara magazine on May 9, 2018, before beginning serialization in the same magazine on December 7 of that year.
-Four tankōbon volumes have been published as of July 2025.
+Five tankōbon volumes have been published as of May 2026.